armory/docs/content/en/docs/armory-cloud-preview/armory-cloud-admin/admin-cloud-quickstart.md

 **Required**

 * AWS permissions that allow you to create AssumeRoles.
 Armory Cloud provides a Cloud Formation template for you to use to create the required AssumeRole.
-This AssumeRole is used for things like provisioning new infrastructure to bake an image.
+This AssumeRole gets used for actions like provisioning new infrastructure to bake an image.
 * [Artifact sources](#artifact-sources) you want to connect to.
 Artifacts are external JSON objects like an image, a file stored somewhere, or a binary blob in a bucket.
 * [Deployment targets](#deployment-targets) you want your app developers to have access to.
-* [Secrets](#secrets), such as AWS secret IDs.
+* [Secrets](#secrets), such as AWS Secret Access Keys.
 Armory Cloud encrypts these after you add them.
 When configuring resources like deployment targets, you can reference the secrets by a name you assign.

 **Optional**